Metastatic Breast Cancer

 Am I at risk for metastatic breast cancer?

-Your risk of metastasis after breast cancer treatment depends on a few factors.
-These include:
+Your risk of metastasis after breast cancer treatment depends on some factors.
+These are:

 • The characteristics (type) of cancer cells.